grumpycoders/pcsx-redux/docs/lua.md

 ```

 #### Execution flow
-The Lua code has the following 4 API functions available to it in order to control the execution flow of the emulator:
+The Lua code has the following API functions available to it in order to control the execution flow of the emulator:

  - `PCSX.pauseEmulator()`
  - `PCSX.resumeEmulator()`
  - `PCSX.softResetEmulator()`
  - `PCSX.hardResetEmulator()`

-It's also possible to manipulate savestates using the following two functions:
+It's also possible to manipulate savestates using the following functions:

  - `PCSX.createSaveState()    -- returns a slice representing the savestate`
  - `PCSX.loadSaveState(slice)`
+ - `PCSX.loadSaveState(file)`

 #### Messages
 The globals `print` and `printError` are available, and will display logs in the Lua Console.
 You can also use `PCSX.log` to display a line in the general Log window.
-All three functions should behave the way you'd expect from a `print` function in Lua.
+All three functions should behave the way you'd expect from the normal `print` function in mainstream Lua.

 #### GUI
-You can move the cursor within the assembly window and the first memory view using the following two functions:
+You can move the cursor within the assembly window and the first memory view using the following functions:

 - `PCSX.GUI.jumpToPC(pc)`
 - `PCSX.GUI.jumpToMemory(address[, width])`

 #### GPU
 You can take a screenshot of the current view of the emulated display using the following:

 - `PCSX.GPU.takeScreenShot()`

 This will return a struct that has the following fields: